rnmsslido/rnmsslido/README.md

 👀 I’m interested in crypto, k8s, linux and automation

-🌱 Currently researching about ETH consensus layer providers, k8s operators for stateful apps and learning about AI/ML
+🌱 Currently researching about ETH Holesky testnet, k8s operators for stateful apps and learning about AI/ML

 📫 You can find me @ Lido
 <!---